 When Chinese immigrants arrived between 1848-1874, they brought with them ginger, soy sauce, and scallions.
 Many Chinese cooking methods were also applied to local ingredients such as bananas, potatoes, and pineapples.
 This new and unique combination also contributed to the development of the Peruvian cuisine we can taste today.

 When the Japanese arrived on the scene in 1899, they brought their love of seafood and the art with which they prepare it.
-To them, presentation is just as important as the taste, and some of these ideas were adopted within the Peruvian culinary world.
+To them, presentation is just as important as taste, and some of these ideas were adopted within the Peruvian culinary world.

-Must Try Peruvian Dishes
+13 Must-Try Peruvian Dishes

 No visit to Peru is complete without this national staple.
 Ceviche is so well known and loved in Peru that the dish is considered an indispensable part of Peruvian national heritage.

 To make this classic traditional Peruvian food, you cure raw fish in citrus juices before spicing it up with chili and serving it with sweet potatoes, onion, and corn.
-This simple dish countless variations.
+This simple dish has countless variations.
 It often includes shellfish, either as a substitute or companion.

 Ceviche, like most Peruvian seafood, is typically served only for lunch.
 We learned that Peruvians are very particular when it comes to seafood, and they are used to having it very fresh.
 Many locals consider fish caught in the morning not fresh enough to be served at dinner.